KUTlime/Installation-guide-for-Plex-Media-Server-on-Turris-Omnia/README.md

 The installation consists of these steps:

+1. Configure NAS
-1. Create Debian LXC container
+2. Create Debian LXC container
-2. Simple Debian configuration
+3. Simple Debian configuration
-3. Install Plex Media Server
+4. Install Plex Media Server
-4. Connect to CIFS
+5. Connect to CIFS

+## 1. Configure NAS

+Follow [the official tutorial](https://wiki.turris.cz/doc/en/howto/nas) to configure NAS at your Turris Omnia.
+This tutorial is using NAS path configuration as `\\TURRIS\nas` or using IP form `\\192.168.1.1\nas`.

-## 1. Create Debian LXC container
+## 2. Create Debian LXC container

 Connect to your Turris Omnia router by SSH and create the LXC container. **[Official Manual](https://www.turris.cz/doc/en/howto/lxc)**